YouliangYu/HackathonKState2016/README.md

 after the patient was discharged, and patients, who would like to live their life outside the walls of a hospital and be healthy.

-This repo includes the back end machine learning algorithms that carry out the prediction.
+This repo includes the back-end machine learning algorithm that carries out the prediction as well as the data preprocessing and data visualization.

 The full web app repo could be found at https://github.com/srjayhawkfan/HackKState2016